-If you’re traveling to a hurricane zone during storm season, you’ll want to make sure your travel insurance policy covers you for:
+If you’re traveling to a hurricane zone during storm season, you’ll want to make sure your trip insurance policy covers you for:

 Many travelers had a bad experience trying to get to re-opened areas of the Outer Banks after Hurricane Irene in 2011.
 The problem?
-A washed out highway and overloaded ferries.
-Travel insurance would reimburse those who purchased their plans in time for mandatory evacuations, but not for the inability to get on the island.
+A washed-out highway and overloaded ferries.
+Trip insurance would reimburse those who purchased their plans in time for mandatory evacuations but not for the inability to get on the island.
 The ferries were running, but there was no way to get a reservation and get onto Hatteras for their vacation and many travelers lost thousands of dollars.

-Travel insurance plans that include trip cancellation for hurricanes and natural disasters will refund your pre-paid non refundable trip expenses if you have to cancel before your scheduled departure due to a hurricane.
+Travel insurance plans that include trip cancellation coverage for hurricanes and other natural disasters will refund your pre-paid non-refundable trip expenses if you have to cancel before your scheduled departure due to a hurricane.